 'an exceptional girls' choir' The Observer

-Now in its tenth year, the St Catharine's College Girls' Choir was the first college-based choir for girls in the UK, breaking with 900 years of tradition and setting a precedent which has been followed by several other institutions both here and abroad.
+Now in its eleventh year, the St Catharine's College Girls' Choir was the first college-based choir for girls in the UK, breaking with 900 years of tradition and setting a precedent which has been followed by several other institutions both here and abroad.
 The choir provides a unique and invaluable musical experience for girls aged 8 to 15; with many girls continuing to age 18 in the mixed-voice College Choir.

 The choir sings weekly in the College Chapel, as well as giving regular concerts and its repertoire extends from the early Middle Ages to the 21st century, including music both sacred and secular.

 Stem in Song is the Girls' Choir's ground-breaking outreach programme, combining music and science in a unique and engaging way.
 You can read more, and view our new video, on the STEM in SONG page.

 Latest CD release on the Resonus Label: Sing Levy Dew

 Songs by Sally Beamish, Richard Rodney Bennett, Benjamin Britten, Jonathan Dove and Howard Skempton.
 For more details, go to our Recordings Page.

 About the choir

 The choir is currently made up of 30 girls, aged between eight and fifteen (years four to ten), drawn from local schools.
 The choir meets twice a week - on Monday and Tuesday afternoons after school - and sings a service in chapel every Tuesday, as well as participating in special concerts.
 There are a small number of 'pre-probationers' (school year 3) who attend on Mondays only and do not ordinarily participate in services.